bet4a/d3wiki/Colors.md

 <a name="rgb_toString" href="Colors#wiki-rgb_toString">#</a> rgb.<b>toString</b>()

-Converts this RGB color to a string, such as "#f7eaba".
+Converts this RGB color to a hexadecimal string, such as "#f7eaba".

 ## HSL